Fannie Mae Fixed Rate

 Fannie Mae High Balance

-Maximum conforming loan limits in 2012 will generally remain at 2011 levels ($417,000 for a one-unit property in the continental U.S.), as announced by the Federal Housing Finance Agency (FHFA).
+Maximum conforming loan limits in 2019 will increase for a one-unit property in the continental U.S. to $484,350 from $453,100 in 2018 as announced by the Federal Housing Finance Agency (FHFA).
+Maximum loan limits for most high cost areas will also increase in 2019 to $726,525.
 Loan limits are set annually by FHFA and apply to conventional loans that Fannie Mae may acquire.
-The only change in 2012 is in Fairfield County, CT, where the loan limit has increased.

 Freddie Mac Super Conforming: Freddie Mac’s super conforming mortgages are mortgages originated using higher maximum loan limits that are permitted in designated high-cost areas.
 These higher loan limits are intended to provide lenders with much-needed liquidity in the highest cost areas of the country, while also lowering mortgage financing costs for borrowers located in these areas.